 Today, although rarely seen in its classic form, the pompadour remains one of the hands-down best hairstyles for men, a look proudly sported by style icons including model Jon Kortajarena, Zayn Malik and Zac Efron.

 Interest piqued?
-Here are a few things to bear in mind before giving your barber the go-ahead.
+Here are a few things to bear in mind before giving your barber the go-ahead for a pompadour haircut.

 First, before we get to the root of which hair types suit a pompadour, it’s worth pointing out that unless you’ve got plenty of hair – that is at least 4-6cm at the fringe and decent coverage elsewhere – then the pomp’s not right for you.
-If you’re receding dramatically or thinning on top, then swap this forehead-bearing style for something more flattering to a thinning thatch such as the French crop.
+If you have a receding hairline or experience thinning on top, then swap this forehead-bearing style for something more flattering to shorter hair such as the French crop.

-Guys with straight, finer hair will find it easier to create a finely sculpted classic pompadour, whereas men with thick and curly or wavy hair will find this natural kink lends itself to more textured variations.
+Guys with straight hair will find it easier to create a finely sculpted classic pompadour, whereas men with thick and curly or wavy hair will find this natural kink lends itself to more textured variations.

 Key to creating the perfect pompadour is getting the right cut in the first place.
 Like having enough hair, having the right amount of hair in the right places is equally important.